About the artist

 Hello and welcome!

-Here’s a bit about my art projects:
+Here’s a bit more about my other art projects:

 burnham-on-crouch, essex, wallasea, clocktower, marine, landscape, boats, estuary, architecture, illustration,